SujathaGaddipati/Kaggle-Titanic-Project/README.md

 # Kaggle-Titanic-Project
 ## Introduction
 It's the Kaggle Titanic Machine Learning Comepetition code.
-Its a simple code written in R to predict which passengers survived the shipwreck disaster.
+Its a simple code written in python and R to predict which passengers survived the shipwreck disaster.
 I have written commands lor logistic regression and random forest regression with model accuracy of about 80%.
 My score on Kaggle with this code was 0.75.
 ## Getting Started
 In the folder I have included the csv files that trains and tests the model.
 Following is a brief on the files included.

+EDA.ipynb = Jypter notebook for EDA on the database\
 train.csv = File used for training the ML models\
 test.csv = File used for the end submission in kaggle\
 Titanic.Rmd = It is the markdown file for the R code\